Fermionic Wave Functions from Neural-Network Constrained Hidden States: Physically motivated constraint functions

 \subsection{Benchmarks with physically motivated constraint functions}

-Motivated by the ability to reproduce correlated wave function {\it ans\"{a}tze} as described above, we propose and test a collection of constraint functions built from the physical intuition about the ground state physics of the Hamiltonian~\ref{eq: Hubbard}.
+Motivated by the ability to reproduce correlated wave function {\it ans\"{a}tze} as described above, we propose and test a collection of constraint functions built from the physical intuition about the ground state physics of the Hamiltonian in Eq.~(1) in the main text.